hardiknasare/hardiknasare/README.md

   </a>&nbsp;&nbsp;
 </p>

-- ✏️ I'm currenly pursuing PG Diploma in Advanced Computing from CDAC, Pune.
+- 👨‍💼 Trainee Software Engineer at IVY Comptech Hyderabad
+- ✏️ Done CDAC from Institute of Advanced Computing.
 - 💼 I have a Bachelor's degree in Mechanical Engineering.
 - ⚡ My interests are in Fullstack Web Development.
 - 🧠 Currently learning about Advanced Data Structures & Algorithms.